 Here at Tall Guy and A Grill, we consistently hear how fresh our food tastes.
 This is a direct result of our farm to table / farm-to-fork approach, which means we: source local, take the time to make food from scratch, and use the best ingredients we have access to.
-This effort takes a lot of time and hard work, but – to us – it is the right thing to do.
+This effort takes a lot of time and hard work, but – to us – it is the right thing to do for you and for our local farms.

-With the addition of our newest team member, Dana Spandet, we now have more time to continue building relationships with local business owners, walking the fields with farmers, finding out how to obtain products, what can be grown, when it’s available and in season, and how it can be mutually cost effective.
+With the addition of our newest team member and local chef, Dana Spandet, we now have more time to continue building relationships with local business owners.
+We walk the fields with farmers, finding out how to obtain products, what can be grown, when it’s available and in season, and how it can be mutually cost effective.
 These relationships – these stories behind the food – give me knowledge and inspiration for our Tall Guy menu.

 Whenever possible, the protein on our menu consists of grass-fed beef, cage free fed chicken, and cage free organic eggs.
 We aim to make sure that any meat products used are as minimally processed and as chemical free as possible.
 And, we always hear about the difference in quality and taste from our customers – which makes our hard work pay off.